HunterKart/proficiency-faculty-evaluation/docs/prd.md

     -   Admins shall have the ability to bulk import historical university data via CSV/Excel to prime the system.
     -   The import process must support: **Academic Structure** (departments, programs, subjects), **User & Enrollment Records**, and **Past Evaluation Submissions** (including Likert and open-ended answers).
     -   All imported historical evaluation records must be processed by the system's data analysis pipeline (as defined in FR5 and FR6).
+-   **FR10: Registration Code Management**: Admins shall be able to set, view, and update the maximum usage limit for their university's self-registration code.
+-   **FR11: Role-Based Registration Codes**: The system must support the generation of distinct self-registration codes for different user roles.
+The registration process must validate that the user's selected role matches the intended role of the code provided.
+-   **FR12: Resubmission Grace Period**: A "resubmission grace period" of 48 hours shall be granted to a student for a flagged evaluation, allowing them to resubmit their work even if the parent evaluation period is no longer active.

 #### **Non-Functional Requirements**